-Note the new names startB and endB; in practice, this may be simplified by using recursive calls to a function (see § 4.6).
+Note the new names startB and endB; in practice, this may be simplified by using recursive calls to a function.

 If the object tr is in pruningwise order, then tree traversal may be done through successive search of node and tips numbers using which (as was done by most functions in ape).
 However, this is less efficient.